Does Pool Stabilizer Expire? Shelf Life & Storage Guide

 Understanding Pool Stabilizer Shelf Life

 Cyanuric acid, the active ingredient in pool stabilizer, is a very stable chemical compound that doesn't break down under normal storage conditions.
-Unlike chlorine products that lose potency over time, stabilizer maintains its chemical integrity indefinitely when kept dry and at room temperature.
+Unlike chlorine products that lose potency over time, stabilizer maintains its chemical integrity for many years when kept dry and at room temperature.

 The confusion about expiration often comes from physical changes rather than chemical degradation.
 When granular stabilizer absorbs moisture from the air, it forms clumps that are difficult to dissolve in pool water.
 This doesn't mean the stabilizer has gone bad - it's just become less convenient to use.